thewoolleyman/boxbuilder/README.markdown

 'boxbuilder\_build\_ami' creates an EC2 EBS-backed AMI when run from an EC2 instance.
 It does the following:

 * Creates a chroot jail
-* Executes the 'boxbuilder\_bootstrap' script while re-rooted within the chroot jail
+* Executes the 'boxbuilder\_bootstrap' script while re-rooted within the chroot jail (which builds your image, see documentation for 'boxbuilder\_bootstrap')
-* Creates and publishes an EBS-backed AMI from the chroot jail
+* Creates and publishes an EBS-backed AMI from the image which was created in the chroot jail

 ----